manio143/SportsTacticsBoard/readme.txt

       Downloadable from:
          http://nant.sourceforge.net/
       Installation Notes:
-       - Must be in your executable path
+       - Must be in your executable path (modify PATH environment variable)

-  - NAnt Contrib 0.86 -- Not yet released - Use a recent nightly build NAnt Contrib is a free add-on the NAnt.
+  - NAnt Contrib 0.86 -- Not yet released - Use a recent nightly build NAnt Contrib is a free add-on for NAnt.
       Downloadable from:
          http://nantcontrib.sourceforge.net/
       Installation Notes:
-       - Must be installed into NAnt install
+       - Must be installed into NAnt install folder

-  - Windows Installer XML Toolset (WiX) v3.0.4805.0 The Windows Installer XML (WiX) is a toolset that builds Windows installation packages from XML source code.
+  - Windows Installer XML Toolset (WiX) v3.0.5419.0 The Windows Installer XML (WiX) is a toolset that builds Windows installation packages from XML source code.
       Downloadable from: